Canon M6 vs Nikon D5300

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the M6 emerges as the winner of the contest (10 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M6 comes out slightly ahead of the D5300 (10 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M6 and the Nikon D5300 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.